SandwichGouda/Data/README.md

 Isn’t this just how it works already?
 Yep.
-This is widely accepted as the norm in the open-source community; it’s commonly referred to by the shorthand “inbound=outbound”.
+This is widely accepted as the norm in the open-source community; it’s commonly referred to by the shorthand "inbound=outbound".
 We’re just making it explicit.
 ```
 - Economic models